jundis/CWSlack-SlashCommands/README.md

 * cwslack-configs.php: Pull configuration record information
 * cwslack-tasks.php: View and update tasks on tickets
 * cwslack-notes.php: Post notes to tickets
-* cwslack-time.php: Post time entries to tickets
+* cwslack-time.php: Post time entries to tickets and report on time sheets.
 * cwslack-incoming.php: Receive ticket creation/update notices in Slack
 * cwslack-follow.php: Follow a ticket to be direct messaged when updated
 * cwslack-firmalerts.php: Receive notifications when firm appointments are coming up